-Carindale Property Trust reported a net profit of \$19.0 million for the year ended 30 June 2010.
-Excluding IFRS fair value adjustments, profit was \$19.4 million which represents an increase of 4.6% on the previous year.
+Carindale Property Trust has reported a net profit of \$19.4 million for the year ended 30 June 2011.
+Excluding IFRS fair value adjustments, profit was \$20.0 million which represents an increase of 2.7% on the previous corresponding period.

-The Trust's net property income for the period was \$25.7 million representing a 6.2% increase on the previous year.
+The Trust's net property income for the period was \$26.2 million representing a 1.8% increase on the previous year.
 Growth in earnings has been generated through the ongoing intensive management of the Trust's sole property investment, Westfield Carindale.
+This result includes the impact of the redevelopment that was offset by the benefit of non recurring items of \$1 million, primarily an adjustment relating to Queensland land tax in the first half.

-The independent valuation of the Trust's 50% interest in Westfield Carindale at 30 June 2010 was \$442.5 million which is consistent with the last independent valuation undertaken at 30 June 2009.
+The book value of the Trust's 50% interest in Westfield Carindale at 30 June 2011 was \$442.9 million compared with the last independent valuation undertaken at 30 June 2010, of \$442.5 million.
+An independent valuation was not undertaken during the current year given the significant redevelopment underway.